Skinnybudhha/SynthDrive/README.md

 # SynthDrive
-Just trying to figure out if a model trains better on its own or under supervision
+The aim is to figure out if there is a difference in a model's learning curve when it trains on its own rather with predefined rules.